-WAFA: None of them took care of your house.
-Who was

-the last one to live here?
+WAFA: None of them took care of your house and that is bad.
+Who was the last one to live here?

 HUGO: I think it was Irene Cablan.

 WAFA: Oh, yes.
 Wife number eighteen.
 Irene Wagner.
 They talked about her on the news a lot.
 By the way, they treated you like the most depraved terrorist, nefarious criminal and evil degenerate in the whole country.